Chad's new military rulers name civilian prime minister, opposition protests | Politics

 A military council seized power after Deby was killed as he visited troops fighting rebels on April 19.
 Opposition politicians have called the military takeover a coup, and two said on Monday the army had no right to pick a premier.
 The transition and the wrangling around it is being closely watched in a country that is a power in central Africa and a longtime Western ally against Islamist militants across the Sahel.

+The U.S. State Department said the naming of a civilian prime minister is "potentially a positive first step in restoring civilian governance," adding that Washington is continuing to closely monitor the situation.
+"We would urge that this moment be taken to move the country forward in a democratic direction and that the people have an opportunity to really have a democracy, have a representative government," Robert Godec, acting assistant secretary of the State Department's Bureau of African Affairs, told reporters.

-Despite Padacke's apppointment, the council is still likely to be the ultimate authority.
+Despite Padacke's appointment, the council is still likely to be the ultimate authority.
 Although an ally of the late Deby, Padacke ran against him several times.

 He came second with 10% of the vote in an election on April 11 which was boycotted by several opposition leaders who said it was rigged.
 Deby - who took power in a rebellion in 1990 - was declared winner with about 79% of the vote just before he was killed.
 International human rights groups, who had long criticised Deby's repressive rule, have said the election campaign was marked by violence and intimidation.